American Hairless Terrier

 Children and family: Scoring 4/5 with children, the American Hairless Terrier is an excellent family companion.
 They tend to be patient, gentle, and tolerant of the unpredictable behavior of young children.
 Supervision is always recommended, but this breed naturally gravitates toward being protective and affectionate with kids.

-Grooming commitment: The American Hairless Terrier is relatively low-maintenance in grooming with a rating of 2/5.
-Weekly brushing and occasional baths are typically sufficient.
-This makes the breed a good choice for owners who prefer minimal grooming routines, with costs around $66–82/month.
-This breed is considered hypoallergenic, producing less dander than average, which may be suitable for allergy sufferers — though no dog is 100% hypoallergenic.
+Grooming commitment: Grooming needs are moderate at 3/5.
+The American Hairless Terrier benefits from brushing 2–3 times per week and occasional professional grooming.
+Shedding is manageable with regular maintenance, and grooming costs average $31–91/month.
+This breed is considered hypoallergenic, producing less dander than average, which may be suitable for allergy sufferers - though no dog is 100% hypoallergenic.

 Ownership Cost Summary